Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 Use Seaweed As A Soil Amendment

-Garden slugs don’t like seaweed because it is salty and slugs hate salty stuff.
+Garden slugs don’t like seaweed because it is salty, and slugs hate salty stuff.

-You need to mulch it around the perimeter of bed or base of the plant.
+You need to mulch it around the perimeter of the bed or base of the plant.
 Pile the seaweed about 3” to 4” inches thick.
 When mulching, keep seaweed away from plant stems.

 Use of Copper Tape Strips